 - Ignite the fire starter.

 - As the starter burns, you can move the coals around for even exposure to the heat.

-- When the charcoal is hot enough, spread them around, add more if needed, and get cooking.
+- When you have hot coals, spread them around, add more if needed, and get cooking.

 The fire starter can come in different shapes and sizes.
 These are extremely easy to ignite and can burn at a stretch for up to ten minutes.
-If you have a chimney starter, this can also be a great way to get that going.
+You can even combine some methods to make lighting charcoal even easier: If you have a chimney starter, this can also be a great way to get that going.
 You can simply place the fire starter in the bottom of the chimney, ignite it, and all your coals will be uniformly hot and ready in a couple of minutes.

 The quick and consistent burn of fire starters can be a godsend if you find yourself having to coax your charcoal to ignite in rainy weather.
 You might also have extremely hard or wet coals that just refuse to light up.
 In such cases, using a fire starter can make the task easier.